Rapid-Application-Development-JS/Gesture/README.md

 gesture.setDoubleGuardState(true);
 ```

-In this case, the tap event will be broadcasted with a delay (by default the delay equals 300ms).
+In this case, the tap event will be broadcast with a delay (by default the delay equals 300ms).
 You can change this value, and you should use the DOUBLE_TAP_TIMEOUT field for this purpose.

 ```javascript
 gesture.DOUBLE_TAP_TIMEOUT = 500;//set double tap delay 500ms
 ```

-If you set parameter `true` for the `setDoubleGuardState` method - the gesture tracker will broadcast **only** the `doubletap` event (without the `tap` event) if the user makes a gesture, or the `tap` event if the user makes one tap.
+If you set parameter `true` for the `setDoubleGuardState` method, the gesture tracker will broadcast **only** the `doubletap` event (without the `tap` event) if the user makes a gesture, or the `tap` event if the user makes one tap.
 ####fling
-A `fling` gesture happens when a user touches down with one finger and moves it.
+A `fling` gesture happens when the user touches down with one finger and moves it.
 The event is fired upon lifting the finger.

 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.fling, function (event) {